BEATHEFACE/BEATHEFACE/README.md

 ### 👋 Welcome to the storage of my practice, friends 👋

 My name is Daniil.
-I'm beginner SQA.
+I'm Software Quality Assurance.
 I will post here some of my practice stuff 💾

 ## 📄 Documentation examples 📄